 The result should be a creamy, rich stew with just the faintest bit of sweetness from both the corn and the auyama, and the smoky flavor from the smoked pork chops.

 - 3 pound smoked pork chops, [1.36 kg] diced, bones set aside

 - 3 tablespoons vegetable oil, (corn, peanut or soy)

 - 1 cup diced tomato

 - ½ cup cubanela, (cubanelle) peppers cut into 1" x 1" squares

-- 2 cups of auyama, (West Indian pumpkin) cut into cubes
+- 2 cups auyama (kabocha squash), (West Indian pumpkin) cut into cubes

 - Cut corn: Using a sharp knife cut the corn from the cob, making sure not to go too deep as the corn is very fibrous and tough.